 Shoe policies vary greatly by facility but whatever the policy may be, there will surely be countless signs to demonstrate ‘the way’.

 - Generally, outdoor shoes are taken off at the locker room and stored in the locker until your departure.

 - Flip flops (any kind of shoes) are not permitted at most (if not all) pool decks; outdoor pools may be an exception.

 - Flip flops (any kind of shoes) are not permitted at most shower rooms and locker rooms.
-If not allowed, there will usually be explicit rules demonstrating such.
+There will usually be explicit, graphic rules demonstrating such.

 Solution: Just pray that you don’t get some incurable foot fungus.

 Many pools will have swimmers swim down one lane (usually the right), duck the lane rope, then swim back up the adjacent lane (usually the left).
 Yes, it is as annoying as it sounds.